 Rev. & Mrs. Wyatt Tee Walker Collection (Level B1, 2 cases near Rare Book Room, curated by Taylor McNeilly)

 Leland Melvin Collection (Level B1, 2 cases near classroom, curated by BAARB senior student Maddie Olvey)

 Book Arts, Archives, & Rare Books @ Boatwright

 Boatwright Libraries' Archives house the archival and manuscript materials in the collection.
 Our manuscript collections contain original historical items and unpublished primary sources of interest across a broad spectrum of topics.
 Collections of note include the Dr. and Mrs. Wyatt Tee Walker Collection; the Carl Van Vechten – Mark Lutz Collection; Civil War diaries, maps, letters, and photographs; alumni materials, faculty research collections and University-related items; World War II correspondence; and two congressional collections.
 Highlights of smaller collections include incunabula, maps, journals, diaries, and naval and maritime materials, including a whaling journal and ships' logs.
-More details and finding aids for these collections are available in the Galvin Rare Books Reading Room.
+More details and finding aids for collections available to the public can be searched online, and more information is also available in the Galvin Rare Books Reading Room.

 Materials digitized from the Rare Books & Archives materials may be found on the Digital Collections page.